 - 90. Exhibit on geological event, such as glaciers, earthquakes or volcanoes - 91.
 Exhibit of a rock collection, fossil or mineral (labeled) - 92.
 Exhibit of jewelry or craft made for rocks - 93.
 Any other geological exhibit

 SOIL AND WATER

 - 94. Exhibit of soils from Wisconsin

 - 95. Display of soil erosion

 - 96. Display on soil & water conservation

-- 97. Any other soil display

 WEATHER